 My Weekly Log layout is the One Page Wonder I discovered via Page Flutter as well.

 Image Description: a pale hand holding open a pink Leuchtturm 1917 notebook.
 The dotted pages are displaying the same weekly layout on both sides.
 The weekly layout consists of two drawn columns, the column on the left-hand side has been divided into seven sections to represent the days of the week, the column on the right hand side is divided into two sections which are labelled Tasks and Upcoming.

 Like with the Monthly Log, the page titles are smudged and the lines are also smudged, but it’s okay.
 It’s better to have a go and figure out what does and doesn’t work.
 In the March monthly sections, I messed up some the lines on the layout, but I used some white-out to fix it, and it’s fine.
 I’m not going to rip out pages because doing that will weaken the reinforcement on the bindings, I know I could tape up the bindings with Washi Tape, but I’d rather not.

-Although, if you’re using a digital form of Bullet Journal, you’ll be able to avoid these types of problem altogether.
+Although, if you’re using a digital form of Bullet Journal, you’ll be able to avoid these types of problems altogether.

 ~Page Flutter – Back to Basics: Using Your Bullet Journal to Increase Productivity

 ~Boho Berry – How To Organise Your Goals + Get Things Done!

 ~Sublime Reflection – How I use my Bullet Journal to set [and achieve] 90 day goals